nipreps/eddymotion/CONTRIBUTING.md

-# Contributing to dMRIPrep
+# Contributing to EddyMotionCorrection

-Welcome to the dMRIPrep repository!
+Welcome to the EddyMotionCorrection repository!
 We're excited you're here and want to contribute.

 **Imposter's syndrome disclaimer**[^1]: We want your help.
 No, really.